ibm-cloud-docs/containers/cs_istio.md

 Gain operational visibility into the performance and health of your Istio-managed apps by deploying Sysdig to your worker nodes to forward metrics to {{site.data.keyword.monitoringlong}}.
 {: shortdesc}

 With Istio on {{site.data.keyword.containerlong_notm}}, the managed `istio` add-on installs Prometheus into your cluster.
 The `istio-mixer-telemetry` pods in your cluster are annotated with a Prometheus endpoint so that Prometheus can aggregate all telemetry data for your pods.
-When you deploy a Sysdig agent to every worker node in your cluster, Sysdig is already automatically enabled to detect and scrape the data from these Prometheus endpoints to display them in your {{site.data.keyword.Bluemix_notm}} monitoring dashboard.
+When you deploy a Sysdig agent to every worker node in your cluster, Sysdig is already automatically enabled to detect and scrape the data from these Prometheus endpoints to display them in your {{site.data.keyword.cloud_notm}} monitoring dashboard.

 Since all of the Prometheus work is done, all that is left for you is to deploy Sysdig in your cluster.